trOnk12/rijksmusem/documentation/README.md

 ## What is Server-Side Insertion

 ‘Server-Side Insertion’ represents the insertion of ads in the audio stream done by the server in real time.
 It requires AIS as a streaming server.
-AIS is the acronym for Audio Injector for Servers and is an Adswizz product that does 'server-side insertion'.
+AIS is the acronym for Audio Injector for Servers and is an AdsWizz product that does 'server-side insertion'.

 The responsibilities are split between streaming server and SDK as follows:
 * Streaming Server: